The Institute is made up of dedicated drug discovery teams led by a Chief Scientific Officer and Lead Academic Scientists.

 Paul received his PhD in organic chemistry at the University of Nottingham, before pursuing postdoctoral research at Harvard University and Stanford University.
 Paul started his career in drug discovery in 1994 as a medicinal chemist with Pfizer at Sandwich (UK), before moving into the position of Research Project Leader, with responsibility for delivering projects from the exploratory portfolio through to clinical first in human studies.
 In 2009, Paul joined Pfizer’s Regenerative Medicine and Epigenetic unit where he led the exploratory chemistry team in support of the unit’s small molecule and stem cell therapies for the treatment of neuroregeneration with an emphasis on a chemogenomic approach towards phenotypical screening to identify new drug targets for dementia.
 In addition, he led Pfizer’s open access collaboration with the Structural Genomics Consortium to identify new chemical probes for epigenetic research.

 In 2012 he was appointed as Professor and Chair of Medicinal Chemistry at the UCL School of Pharmacy where his research activities were focussed on the identification of new small molecule chemical probes for epigenetic drug targets.
 In January 2016, Paul moved to the UCL Faculty of Brain Sciences to become the Head of Chemistry for the Alzheimer’s Research UK UCL Drug Discovery Institute.
-Most recently, he was appointed as a group leader (satellite) at The Francis Crick Institute.

 Paul has co-authored over 100 scientific publications including 21 patents and has served on the scientific advisory boards for ‘not-for-profit’ organisations such as Medicines for Malaria Venture (MMV) and Salvensis (rare and neglected diseases).